Pierre-VF/oss4climate/README.md

     > make search

-Advanced use-cases (to regenerate listings)
+Advanced use-cases (to regenerate listings - avoid unless necessary, as this very resource intensive)

 - To generate an output dataset:
     > make generate_listing